Zfyant/zs-win-scripts/REAMDE-Cap_IDE_RAM.md

 # README - Cap Windsurf RAM usage

- - Note: MD files can be parsed nice for both human & code, which is how you see it now.
-Find a nice MD parsing extension in your browser to view a cleaner version of this README.md.

 ## Requirements
  - 1. Downloading & Installing 3rd party zipped software `Procgov`
  - 2. Limited know-how of using a text editor to write a small script